FAQs and Myths

 They say there’s no such thing as a stupid question.
 They are wrong, as anyone who’s ever uttered the words, “What does this button do?” can tell you.
 The questions below are not stupid questions; they are FAQs.
 Just don’t ask what FAQs are.
 That would be a stupid question.

 You betcha.
-Students can check in from 4 p.m. until midnight the evening prior to their course at the Kingston and Elma (Satsop) training sites.
-Dinner is served at the Kingston site on Sunday nights from 5 to 5:30 p.m.
-The Pasco, Spokane, and West Jordan, Utah, sites are not live-in facilities.
+Students can check in at the Warren Administration building in Kingston from 4:00 p.m. until midnight the evening prior to their course at the Kingston site.
+At our Elma (Satsop) site, students can check into their hotel room at the Stay Beyond Inn & Suites located on Main Street.
+The Des Moines, Pasco, Spokane, and West Jordan (UT) sites do not have live-in facilities.

 Yep, upon successful completion of a course.
 The rate is based on one round trip, and is determined by the distance from the student’s local union hall to the training site.